-The World Wide Web's inventor is selling its original code as an NFT
+The World Wide Web's inventor sold its original code for $5.4 million

 Initially designed to help scientists collaborate, his invention soon expanded beyond the academic world.
 There are now over 4.6 billion active internet users in the world.

-Sotheby's, which is organizing the sale, described the code as the "first digital-born artifact" ever to come to auction.
+Sotheby's had described the code as the "first digital-born artifact" ever to come to auction.
 The auction house's global head of science and popular culture, Cassandra Hatton, said the sale offered a chance to "own" part of a technological development that heralded a "paradigm shift" for humankind.

-"I've been trying to come up with something comparable," she said on the phone from New York.
+"I've been trying to come up with something comparable," she said on the phone from New York prior to the sale.
 "I thought maybe the theory of relativity, heliocentrism, the printing press, light bulbs or the combustion engine.
 But I think that this is a much bigger thing.

-"Lightbulbs were an improvement on candles, the combustion engine as an improvement of steam engine, but with the World Wide Web, it was something entirely new."
+"Light bulbs were an improvement on candles, the combustion engine as an improvement of steam engine, but with the World Wide Web, it was something entirely new."

 A 'completely digital artifact'

-Note: This article was updated with the final sale price and other details following the auction's conclusion.